ubcecon/ECON_323_Spring2021/final_project.md

 If you are basing your project on an existing thesis/etc. then we will expect a higher quality of project since you would have a good starting point.

+There is no maximum limit of the length of notebooks, but you will not be awarded or penalized for a long notebook.

 ## Grading

 There are many ways to do well on this project, for example you could do well with alterative strategies: